-- a) the science products and supporting material - b) the raw data.
+- a) the science products and supporting material, - b) the raw data.

-Part b, the raw data, consists of visibility datasets in ALMA native format, the ASDM, which are only needed if the PI would like to perform custom data calibration.
+Part b, the raw data, consists of visibility datasets in ALMA native format, i.e. the ALMA Science Data Model (ASDM), which are needed if the PI would like to perform custom data calibration.
 On the other hand, part a of the delivery, the "QA2 Products", consists of the QA2 data reduction scripts, log files, calibration and flagging tables, and the imaging products on which the quality assurance decision was based.
 This document describes the contents of the Products section of the delivery in detail and is aimed at ALMA users.